cyjseagull/hybrid-memory-simulator/README.md

 	* `-nographic`: when connect remote server with shell , and run qemu through shell , should add this option to disable graphic requirement.

-You can use all the regular QEMU command here, like start VM window in VNC give 'vnc :10' etc.  Once the system is booted, you can switch to Monitor mode using 'Ctrl-Alt-2' key and give following command to switch to simulation mode:
+You can use all the regular QEMU command here, like start VM window in VNC give `vnc :10` etc.  Once the system is booted, you can switch to Monitor mode using `Ctrl-Alt-2` key and give following command to switch to simulation mode:

     (qemu) simconfig -run -stopinsns 100m -stats [stats-file-name]